 A MANY FEATHERED BIRD ...

-Known online as The Forest Weaver, the South African & foreign-born Irish songbird holds two opera degrees from Rhodes University with Distinction in Music: a BA (Second Major in Drama), & HonsBA.
+Emma holds two opera degrees from Rhodes University with Distinction in Music.
 Both were completed at Rhodes University South Africa, under the bel canto training of Miss Jo-Nette Le Kay.
 Reaching Fulbright semi-finals, Emma received ten music scholarships & several awards including a SAMRO Bursary & Rhodes-Investec Top100 Award.

 She staged two successful shows at the Grahamstown/Makhanda National Arts Festival: Opera Found (2017 – Standard Bank Encore Ovation Award) & A Feather on the Breath of God (2018 – Arena Production).
 The latter showcased the works of ten female WAM composers, spanning seven hundred years of music history.
 Upon graduating, she had sung the full & partial roles of Soprano for Faurè Requiem, Alcina, Adele, Despina, Susanna, Lakmé, Cleopatra and Olympia.

-After graduating, 2019 saw her stage ten concerts with notable South African musicians like James Grace, Christopher Duigan, Lara Kirsten, Ilse Myburgh, David Orr & Nigel Fish.
+After graduating, 2019 saw her produce / participate in ten concerts with notable South African musicians like James Grace, Christopher Duigan, Lara Kirsten, Ilse Myburgh, David Orr & Nigel Fish.
 She was also cast by PAMS as Soprano in Handel’s Messiah, under the baton of Botes Gresse.

 PERFORMANCE REVIEWS